MetPX/sarracenia/doc/design/design.rst

 the definition of a maximum file size to be included in the message itself, resulting in complexity to cover multiple cases.

-dd_post is intended for use with arbitrarily large files, via segmentation and multi-streaming. blocks of large files are announced independently. and blocks can follow different paths between initial switch and final delivery.
+sr_post is intended for use with arbitrarily large files, via segmentation and multi-streaming. blocks of large files are announced independently. and blocks can follow different paths between initial switch and final delivery.